 - Greenhouse gas emissions and carbon footprint.

 Documentation of the above systems and measures is audited by the SBD Board of Examiners.
-Annual maintenance audits will be conducted in order to maintain SBD registration.
-Once registered, the company will be able to include the Sustainable by Design AHFA registered logo in its marketing materials.
-The company also will be promoted on the AHFA's consumer website in a new section designed to educate consumers about environmentally-friendly companies and products in the home furnishings industry.
-Both Kincaid and American Drew / Lea achieved SBD registration in March 2009 and La-Z-Boy Residential is currently working towards registration.
+Once registered, companies are able to include the Sustainable by Design AHFA registered logo in its marketing materials.
+The company can also be promoted on the AHFA's consumer website in a new section designed to educate consumers about environmentally-friendly companies and products in the home furnishings industry.
+LZB Residential USA Manufacturing, Kincaid and American Drew are now Sustainable by Design (SBD) registered.
+In addition, Kincaid now has a product line that is AHFA Eco3Home registered.
+Eco3Home is a furniture labeling program designed to help manufacturers communicate a product's safety, health and environmental features to consumers.

 We are working diligently to reduce and manage our environmental footprint.
 We continue to learn, grow and build upon our experiences as we continue our journey forward.
 We are certainly not at the end of the journey, but our full intent is to be "greener" tomorrow than we are today.